AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 8. Next, navigate back up to **02 Retail** and select the **01 Event Generator** notebook

-    > This notebook will simulate the browsing and purchasing activity for six users with different personality based preferences and save the result to the `events` collection in Cosmos DB.
+    > This notebook will simulate the browsing and purchasing activity for six users with different personality based preferences and save the result to the `events` container in Cosmos DB.

     > The movies have been pre-selected and sorted into the genres of comedy, drama and action.
 While the actual movie selection and activity taken is random, it is weighted to respect the user's preferences in each genre to hit a distribution that would mirror that user's taste.